-For more information about using Array with Foundation and Cocoa, see Working with Cocoa Data Types in Using Swift with Cocoa and Objective-C (Swift 3.0.1).
+For more information about using Array with Foundation and Cocoa, see Bridging Between Array and NSArray.

 Array Type Shorthand Syntax

 The type of a Swift array is written in full as Array<Element>, where Element is the type of values the array is allowed to store.
 You can also write the type of an array in shorthand form as [Element].
 Although the two forms are functionally identical, the shorthand form is preferred and is used throughout this guide when referring to the type of an array.